skasproject/skas/docsite/docs/delegated.md

 In the following, three variants of this configuration will be described.
 One with the connection in clear text, and two secured, with network encryption and inter-pod authentication.

+> _Even if your target is a fully secured configuration, we suggest you first implement the unsecured, simplest variant, and then modify it incrementally, as described._

 ## Clear text connection

 ### Auxiliary POD configuration